Casburggraaf/NepFlix/README.md

 ### 📙 Overview

-NepFlix is a selfmade Netflix clone made for the cource Web-Design
+NepFlix is a selfmade Netflix clone made for the course Web-Design

 ## 🎨 Features
-* Prefetch all data on server
+* Pre-fetch all data on server
-* Made with accessibility as centerpice.
+* Made with accessibility as core value.
 * Tested multiple times on users with a disability

 ## 🚀 Installation